AlexWorx/ALib-Class-Library/docs/pages/prepro.md

   A much more complete deduction is provided by boost libraries for example.
   \alib is tested only on a limited set of platforms/compilers.

-\def ALIB_DOX
-  Defined by \https{Doxygen,https://www.doxygen.nl} when parsing source code.
-  Not defined with parsers of a C++ compiler.
-Primarily used to provide a doxygen compatible/readable version of complex declarations and definitions.

 \def ALIB_SIZEOF_INTEGER
-  Contains the size of \c std::size_t, \c std::ptrdiff_t, #alib::integer and #alib::uinteger,
+  Contains the size of \c std::size_t, \c std::ptrdiff_t, <c>void*</c>, #alib::integer, and
-  which all should be the same, depending on the compiler and platform (processor type).
+  #alib::uinteger,  which all should be the same, but independent on the compiler and platform
+  (processor type).
-  Usually this symbol is deduced in \alibheader{lang/integers.hpp} depending on the compiler and platform.
+  Usually, this symbol is deduced (in the internal header \alibheader{lang/integers.inl}).
   If this deduction fails, this may result in two possible outcomes:
   1. A dedicated compilation error hinting to this documentation.
   2. Less directly connected compilation errors.